DenJens/Hangfire.Documentation/getting-started/aspnet-applications.rst

 ASP.NET Applications
 ====================

-You can place the background processing in an ASP.NET application without using additional processes like Windows Services.
+You can place the background processing into an ASP.NET application without using additional processes like Windows Services.
 Hangfire's code is ready for unexpected process terminations, application pool recycles and restarts during the deployment process.
-Since persistent storages are used, you'll not lose any background job.
+Since persistent storage is used, you will not lose any background jobs.

 Installing Hangfire
 --------------------

-Before we start, we'll need a working ASP.NET application, you can use ASP.NET MVC or ASP.NET WebForms, the steps are almost the same.
+Before we start, we will need a working ASP.NET application, you can use ASP.NET MVC or ASP.NET WebForms, the steps are almost the same.
 First of all, the following packages should be installed.
-There are a lot of ways to install NuGet packages, I'll show how to use Package Manager Console window as it doesn't require any screenshots.
+There are a lot of ways to install NuGet packages, I will show how to use Package Manager Console window as it does not require any screenshots.

 .. code-block:: powershell